A Survey for Federated Learning Evaluations: Goals and Measures: Introduction

-Evaluation is a systematic method to investigate how well a model, framework, or system meets its intended purposes.
-Essentially, two fundamental questions must be answered during the evaluation process: (1) \textit{what are the \textbf{goals} that need to be achieved?}, and (2) \textit{how can the ability to achieve these goals be \textbf{measured}?} For example, in the case of image classification, achieving \textit{high accuracy} is a primary goal; to measure accuracy, many research works have evaluated their models on the well-known public dataset, ImageNet, leading to the creation of the ImageNet leaderboard.\footnote{\url{https://paperswithcode.com/sota/image-classification-on-imagenet}} As FL is a newly emerging machine learning paradigm, its evaluation goals and measurements are evolving quickly.
-Different scenarios may have diverse requirements on the FL system in terms of utility, efficiency, security, and other factors.
-In this article, we aim to provide clarity on the two evaluation issues for FL systems, namely goals and measurements.
-By doing so, we hope to assist researchers in conducting FL system evaluations in a more comprehensive and accessible manner, and contribute to the healthy development of the entire FL community.
+Evaluation plays a critical role in designing various FL algorithms and systems, owing to the need for rigorous performance assessment, providing comparative analysis between different algorithms, ensuring robustness across diverse environments, and identifying limitations for further improvement.
+Conceptually, evaluation is a systematic method to investigate how well a model, framework, or system meets its intended purposes.
+Essentially, two fundamental questions must be answered during the evaluation process: (1) \textit{what are the \textbf{goals} that need to be achieved?}, and (2) \textit{how can the ability to achieve these goals be \textbf{measured}?} For example, in the case of image classification, achieving \textit{high accuracy} is a primary goal; to measure accuracy, many research works have evaluated their models on the well-known public dataset, ImageNet, leading to the creation of the ImageNet leaderboard.\footnote{\url{https://paperswithcode.com/sota/image-classification-on-imagenet}} In this article, we aim to provide clarity on the two evaluation issues for FL systems, namely goals and measurements.
+By doing so, we hope to assist researchers in conducting FL system evaluations in a more comprehensive and accessible manner and contribute to the healthy development of the entire FL community.

-Before elaborating on the two issues, let us first discuss the significance of FL system evaluations.
-The evaluation of FL systems is crucial and has many applications.